VictoriaMetrics/operator/README.md

  It has integration with VictoriaMetrics `vmbackuper` - advanced tools for making backups.
 Check backup [docs](/docs/backups.MD)

-## use cases
+## Use cases

+ For kubernetes-cluster administrators, it simplifies installation, configuration, management for `VictoriaMetrics` application.
+And the main feature of operator -  is ability to delegate applications monitoring configuration to the end-users.

- The main use case of the operator - define metrics scraping and alerting configuration for your application and manage it with an application deployment process.
-You don't need to configure it at separate place.
+ For applications developers, its great possibility for managing observability of applications.
+You can define metrics scraping and alerting configuration for your application and manage it with an application deployment process.
 Just define app_deployment.yaml, app_vmpodscrape.yaml and app_vmrule.yaml.
 That's it, you can apply it to a kubernetes cluster.
 Check [quick-start](/docs/quick-start.MD) for an example.

-## operator vs helm-chart
+## Operator vs helm-chart

 VictoriaMetrics provides [helm charts](https://github.com/VictoriaMetrics/helm-charts).
 Operator makes the same, simplifies it and provides advanced features.